Handbook on Report Formats

 References are used to cite your sources and give credit to the written work of others that you have read and used.
 When you refer to these published works in the text of your report, you can choose one of several formats.
 See the following handouts on the Purdue OWL for more information on references.

-An appendix is a storage warehouse, the place to put material that needs to be included in the report, but is not essential.
+An appendix is like a storage warehouse, the place to put material that needs to be included in the report, but is not essential.
 Putting material (such as raw data, processed data, analytical procedures, details of equipment, etc.) at the end keeps the report from being buried in a mass of detail, but keeps all that detail available if needed by any of your various readers.
 Each appendix is numbered or lettered consecutively and given a title.